 With all the holidays, birthdays, gifts, school, church – toys come from all places and people from grandparents, aunts and uncles, and friends.
 It can feel like there are just too many toys coming into your home.

-And you know, it’s a lot of fun.
-We don’t tell our family and friends not to get our kids toys because they enjoy giving our kids toys and its a lot of fun.
+Let me say, we don’t tell our family and friends not to get our kids toys.
+We give our kids toys as well.
+Because toys are part of childhood.
+They enjoy getting toys, and it’s a lot of fun.

-Christmas time can feel overwhelming because of all the toys that your children receive.
+Christmas time and birthdays can feel overwhelming because of all the toys that your children receive.

 You may be wondering,

-“How am I supposed to deal with so many toys?
-How do I tame toy overload?”
+“How am I supposed to tame toy overload?”

-Here are a few key things you can do to deal with all those toys!
+Here are key things you can do to deal with too many toys!

-Now is a good time to make room for the new toys that will be coming your kid’s way.
-Depending on how old your child is he or she can be apart of the process.
+Make room for the new toys that will be coming your kid’s way.
+Depending on how old your child is he or she can be part of the process.